India Post Payments Bank

-India Post Payments Bank, abbreviated as IPPB, is a division of India Post that is under the ownership of the Department of Post, a department under the Ministry of Communications of the Government of India.
-Opened in 2018, as of August 2025, the bank has more than 120 million customers.
+India Post Payments Bank (IPPB) is an Indian state-owned payment bank headquartered in New Delhi.
+It is a division of India Post under the ownership of the Department of Post, within the Ministry of Communications of the Government of India.
+Opened in 2018, as of March 31 2026, the bank has over 13.25 crore customers..
+Also, the bank reported deposits of ₹29,104 crores.

+The bank is wholly owned by the Government of India.
+And also as per norms, IPPB is coming up with an Initial Public Offer (IPO) soon.

 History

 A postage stamp released during the launch of India Post Payments Bank in 2017.

 On 19 August 2015, India Post received a license to run a payments bank from the Reserve Bank of India.
 On 17 August 2016, it was registered as a public limited government company for setting up a payments bank.
 IPPB is operating with the Department of Posts under the Ministry of Communications.

 The pilot project of IPPB was inaugurated on 30 January 2017 at Raipur and Ranchi.
 In August 2018, the Union Cabinet approved the cost of Rs.
 14.35 billion for setting up the bank.
 The first phase of the bank, with 650 branches and 3,250 post offices as access points, was inaugurated on 1 September 2018.
 Over ten thousand postmen have been roped into the first phase.
 By September 2020, the bank had acquired about 35 million customers.
 The bank had acquired about 40 million customers by December 2020.
 In August 2025, India Post Payments Bank crossed the 12 crore customers mark along with ₹20,000 crore deposits.